uroesch/CmderPortable/README.md

 <img src="App/AppInfo/appicon_128.png" align=left>

-[Cmder Mini](https://cmder.net) is a software package created out of pure frustration over absence of usable console emulator on Windows.
+[Cmder](https://cmder.net) is a software package created out of pure frustration over absence of usable console emulator on Windows.
 It is based on ConEmu with major config overhaul, comes with a Monokai color scheme, amazing clink (further enhanced by clink-completions) and a custom prompt layout.